THAT CAN'T BE MY PROBLEM

 - DEPRESSION: In a recent issue of U.S. News' Health Day section, Serena Gordon wrote that, "Depression has long been linked to diabetes, especially type 2.
 It's still not clear, however, whether depression somehow triggers diabetes or if having diabetes leads to being depressed."
 The link is the Gut.
 You will begin to see the link once you read the posts on GUT HEALTH and DEPRESSION.
 By the way, the CDC's "Top Ten" list had suicide coming in at 10th place.
 I'll not belabor this point, but according to WebMD, "depression carries a high risk of suicide".
 I could have found hundreds of studies to back this point.

 - DEGENERATIVE ARTHRITIS: Granted, DEGENERATIVE ARTHRITIS is heavily associated with abnormal motion, or loss of joint function over time.
-However, read the brilliant DR. ROYAL LEE'S "Nutrition and Physical Degeneration" and you'll see just how big a factor that sugar and refined starches (mostly grains) play in this debilitating health issue.
+However, read the brilliant DR. ROYAL LEE'S works and you'll see just how big a factor that sugar and refined starches (mostly grains) play in this debilitating health issue.
 By the way, simply referring to this problem as DJD (Degenerative Joint Disease) is misleading at best, and at worst, is downright deceitful.

 - CHRONIC SINUS INFECTION / ALLERGIES: Do you have a constant cough, runny nose, or post-nasal drip?
 Although it is simple to chalk it up to "Allergies", HERE is the problem and the solution.